scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 .. class:: abstract

    The notion of capturing each execution of a script and workflow and its associated metadata is enormously appealing and should be at the heart of any attempt to make scientific simulations repeatable and reproducible.

    Most of the work in the literature focus on the reproducibility requirements and the tools to acquire those metadata.
-Yet, it is a great need to support the discoverabiliy of the metadata produced and also to investigate on the content of what a reproducible simulation execution context is.
+Those are critical but there is also a great need to support the discoverabiliy of the metadata produced and also to investigate on the content of what a reproducible simulation execution context is.

    In this paper we propose our investigation results into defining a reproducibility assessable record and the cloud infrastructure to support it.
 A use case example with Sumatra and docker is provided.

 .. class:: keywords